About the Co-op

 What is a consumer-owned co-op?

-A consumer-owned co-op is a community owned business whose members share ownership and benefit from its products and services.
-Each member owns an equal part of the co-op through purchase of a one-time investment share.
+A consumer-owned co-op is a community-owned business whose members share ownership and benefit from its products and services.
+Each member owns an equal part of the co-op through the purchase of a one-time investment share.
 All members have one vote in governance.

 How is it structured?